 - Eat a healthy diet.
 Multivitamins and other dietary supplements will not replace an unhealthy diet.
 Focus on eating sufficient amounts of fruits and vegetables, low-fat dairy products, whole grains, lean meats, fish, poultry, nuts, seeds and legumes.

 - Follow the dosage instruction on the label.
-Here's a list of safe dosages of fat-soluble vitamins.

 - Know which supplements should be taken on an empty stomach.